QVan27/easybank/README.md

 # easybank

-This project come from https://www.frontendmentor.io/challenges, I did it with BootStrap to learn the library
+This project come from https://www.frontendmentor.io/challenges, I did it with BootStrap and Locomotive-Scroll https://github.com/locomotivemtl/locomotive-scroll to learn them